AkhilsaiSammeta/yota/README.md

-# YOTA - Beginner-Friendly Java ML Engine
+# AYOTA - Beginner-Friendly Java ML Engine

 A simple, educational machine learning engine built from scratch in **Java 23** for **Eclipse IDE**.
 This project demonstrates how popular ML tools like **WEKA** work internally, combined with **Power BI-style** data analytics.